D2-mods/Better-IWD-Pregen/README.md

 --

+**Recent updates:**
+- added PSTEE support for several tweaks
+- added Misc spell tweaks component (see components section)
+- added "Make items stackable to 999" (weapons and magic items optional)

+NOTE: Generalized Biffing is not required for PSTEE.
+The bag from this mod will not reset when doing the Modron Maze (it is biffed automatically when installing).
+However, it's still recommended to install Generalized Biffing (option 2 - biff all) if using any other mods that edit areas, creatures, or stores.

+--

 Script components:
 -

 1. **Better IWD Pregen**
 	- Adds 3-4 party AI scripts (d2scrp, d2scrp+, d2scrp-, iwdpgen)
- 	- More info below
+ 	- see script overview below
 2. **Better AI for Call Woodland Beings (EEs, BG2)**
 	- Option 1: Use revised script for nymph summon (compatible with SCS)
 	- Option 2: Use existing script, but patch in a few actions (use with revision mods)
 	- Note: This component needs to be installed after AI mods (ex.
 SCS or atweaks)
 3. **Auto-assign script to new characters**
-	- Can choose any of the 3-4 scripts from this mod
+	- Can choose any of the 3-4 scripts from this mod.

 --